TonioGela/blog/content/gh-action-in-scala.md

 }
 ```

-The toolkit's site contains a [few examples](https://typelevel.org/toolkit/examples.html) of what you can do with it, go take a look :smile:
+The toolkit's site contains a [few examples](https://typelevel.org/toolkit/examples.html) of what you can do with it.
+Go take a look :smile:

-## Conclusions?
+## Conclusions

-- Why it's always so difficult writing conclusions?
-- Use scala
-- #neverjsforever
-- In the future, it will be awesome to rewrite in pure scala the `actions/toolkit` dep
+Despite being a bit unripe, I find this approach fascinating and easy to use (in particular if you don't know any `js` in 2023 :innocent:).

+In the future, I might consider rewriting in Scala.js the [actions/toolkit](https://github.com/actions/toolkit) library or a part of it (I might have to learn javascript :facepalm:).
+If you want to contribute, feel free to [contact me](https://discord.com/users/TonioGela#2735).

+One thing that's worth exploring is the interaction with [Scala-Steward](https://github.com/scala-steward-org/scala-steward).
+Can the CI be set up to re-generate the js and commit the result?
+Probably yes, with `postUpdateHooks`.
+Is it desirable?
+I'm still not sure.

+You'll find the code written in the post in [this repository](https://github.com/TonioGela/test-gh-action)

+Enjoy!

 [types of actions]: https://docs.github.com/en/actions/creating-actions/about-custom-actions#types-of-actions
 [Docker container Actions]: https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action